rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 ![A hummingbird feeder being visited by a hummingbird with a shrub to the left]({{ '/assets/images/caffenol-7.JPG' | relative_url }}#full)

-I won't go into the [history of caffenol](https://en.wikipedia.org/wiki/Caffenol#History), as an internet search will yield plenty of results.
+I won't go into the [history of caffenol](https://en.wikipedia.org/wiki/Caffenol#History), as a search will yield plenty of results.
 But I will share some of the process I used.

 ![Daffodils and other flowers]({{ '/assets/images/caffenol-2.JPG' | relative_url }})